Cuenca, Spain: History

 Alfonso X granted Cuenca the title of 'city' (ciudad) in 1257.

 During the next few centuries Cuenca enjoyed prosperity, thanks to textile manufacturing and livestock exploitation.
 The cathedral started to be built at that time, in an Anglo-Norman style, with many French workers, since Alfonso VIII's wife, Eleanor, had French cultural affinity.

+Historically, there was a Sephardic Jewish community in Cuenca first recorded in 1177 until the expulsion of the Jews from Spain in 1492.
+In the 16th and 17th centuries, the Inquisition continued to prosecute the descendants of the conversos of Cuenca.
+The last trial took place from 1718-1725, where hundreds of crypto-Jews were cruelly persecuted under Philip V of Spain.

 During the 18th century the textile industry declined, especially when Carlos IV forbade this activity in Cuenca in order to prevent competition with the Real Fábrica de Tapices (Royal Tapestry Factory), and Cuenca's economy declined, thus losing population dramatically (5,000 inhabitants).
 During the independence war against Napoleon's troops the city suffered great destruction, and it made the crisis worse.
 The city lost population, with only around 6,000 inhabitants, and only the arrival of railroads in the 19th century, together with the timber industry, were able to boost Cuenca moderately, and population increased as a result to reach 10,000 inhabitants.
 In 1874, during the Third Carlist War, Cuenca was taken over by Carlist troops, and the city suffered great damage once more.

 The 20th century began with the collapse of the Giraldo cathedral's tower in 1902, which affected also the façade.
-It had to be rebuilt by Vicente Lámperez, with two new twin towers at both ends of the façade, which have remained unfinished without the upper part of them.

 The first decades of the 20th century were as turbulent as in other regions of Spain.
 There was poverty in rural areas, and the Catholic Church was attacked, with monks, nuns, priests and a bishop of Cuenca, Cruz Laplana y Laguna, being murdered.
 During the Spanish Civil War Cuenca was part of the republican zone (Zona roja or: "the red zone").
 It was taken in 1938 by General Franco's troops.
 During the post-war period the area suffered a major economic decline, causing many people to migrate to more prosperous regions, mainly the Basque Country and Catalonia, but also to other countries such as Germany.
 The city started to recover slowly from 1960 to 1970, and the town limits went far beyond the gorge to the flat surroundings.